Constraining binary mergers in AGN disks using the non-observation of lensed gravitational waves: Conclusion

-\textbf{\emph{Conclusion}} -- In this work, we showed that a considerable fraction of the BBH in AGN disks will be strongly lensed by the central SMBH.
+In this work, we showed that a considerable fraction of the BBH in AGN disks will be strongly lensed by the central SMBH.
 Thus, the non-observation of lensed GW signals can be used to constrain the fraction of BBH binaries residing in AGN disks.
 While the current constraints are modest, as the number of observed GW signals increases, this will allow us to set tight constraints on the fraction of AGN-BBH systems among all detections.
 In particular, we will be able to rule out some locations of migration traps as the dominant BBH merger sites, as well to put a lower bound on the size of the accretion disk.
 Future GW observatories that are expected to detect ${\cal O}(10^5)$ events per year, should tighten these bounds further to the sub-percent level within their first year of operation.
 On the other hand, if AGN-BBH is a major formation channel for BBHs, then we can expect to observe a sizable number of lensed events in the future.

-Previous studies based on the existence of AGN-BBH systems~\cite{Ford2022:MergerRate,Graham2023:GWTC3} and spatial correlation~\cite{veronesi_detectability_2022,bartos_gravitational-wave_2017} placed some lower bounds on the fraction of AGN-BBH events.
+Previous studies based on the existence of AGN-BBH systems~\citep{Ford2022:MergerRate,Graham2023:GWTC3} and spatial correlation~\citep{veronesi_detectability_2022,bartos_gravitational-wave_2017} placed some lower bounds on the fraction of AGN-BBH events.
 Here, we present the upper-bound of $f_{\rm AGN}$ based on the non-detection of lensed events, which will further allow us to sandwich the possible $f_{\rm AGN}$ range and constrain different AGN models.

-Besides evaluating the spatial correlation of the electromagnetic counterpart of AGN-BBH GW signals, confirmation of such AGN-BBH events can also rely on measuring the recoil direction~\cite{Leong2024:AGNKick,Bustillo:GW190412}, and the deviations in waveform morphology due to the orbital motion around the SMBH~\cite{Morton2023:21gAGN,Vijaykumar2023:LOSAcc,Vijaykumar2022:BNS}, and the dense gaseous environment, which particularly affects the ringdown signal~\cite{Leong2023:ScalarField}.

-As a final remark, we note that confirming and characterising such AGN-BBH events is also possible via observation of one such lensed event, by utilising the large opening angle between the two lensed GW images and the Doppler lensing, which we shall defer to future work.
+Besides evaluating the spatial correlation of the electromagnetic counterpart of AGN-BBH GW signals, confirmation of such AGN-BBH events can also rely on measuring the recoil direction~\citep{Leong2024:AGNKick,Bustillo:GW190412}, and the deviations in waveform morphology due to the orbital motion around the SMBH~\citep{Morton2023:21gAGN,Vijaykumar2023:LOSAcc,Vijaykumar2022:BNS,TorresOrjuela2021:MovingExcitation}, the dense gaseous environment, which particularly affects the ringdown signal~\citep{Leong2023:ScalarField}.
+As a final remark, we note that confirming and characterising such AGN-BBH events is also possible via the characteristic lensing signatures from such systems~\citep{Gondan2021:GNLensing}, or potentially the large opening angle between the two lensed GW images and Doppler lensing, which we shall defer to future work to explore.